 The intended audience for this paper consists of fellow geologists.
 The writer can thus count on her readers to know what each of the technical terms means.
 She does not use jargon here to make her writing sound sophisticated; outside of the scientific terms, the language is simple.
 The main function of such jargon is compression.
 The dictionary definition of each of these terms is two or three lines long.
 If the paper had provided definitions, it would have been considerably longer, and the flow of the argument would have suffered.

-Science writing commonly relies on a further form of compression: replacing frequently used terms consisting of more than one word with an abbreviation, typically formed from the term's initial letters.
+Science writing commonly relies on a further form of compression: replacing frequently used terms consisting of more than one word with an abbreviation, typically formed from the term's initial letters -- an acronym.
 The convention is to specify the abbreviation in parentheses immediately after the first use of the term:

 The incidence of acute otitis media (AOM), one of the most common diagnoses among children, appears to be increasing.
 Data from the National Ambulatory Medical Care Surveys (NAMCS) indicate that the number of office visits for otitis media increased more than twofold from 1975 to 1990.
 Although the NAMCS does not differentiate between AOM and otitis media with effusion, the majority of these cases are believed to represent AOM.
 (Pediatrics 108:239)

 If you are writing about science for non-scientists, you can still rely on jargon to achieve compression, but you should at least let your reader know what any uncommon term means the first time around.
 Try to avoid abbreviations, however, unless they are commonly used (e.g., AIDS for Acquired Immune Deficiency Syndrome).

 Sometimes you may think jargon is necessary in your science writing when it is not.
 Rather than achieving concision, such jargon will usually make your prose long-winded and even impenetrable.
 Is there any good reason for a sentence like the following?